mijaz18/High-Efficiency-Version-Control-System/README.md

 - I tried to use a single web socket for both the communication protocol and also sending of files.
 The problem I had was that sometimes when I intended the Server to send a message to the Client's scanner, it would instead write this message into one of the Client's files even though I was sure I had switched the destination of the websocket.
 To fix, I added Thread.sleep(1) after switching the destination of the websocket.
 This seemed to solve this problem by giving enough time for this switch to happen.

+# To Do:

+- Refactor the code that handles the communication between client and server.
+It's a bit tricky to make this code readable/understandable.

+- Add the push feature (this should be simple, just reverse the roles of client and server in the sync process).

+- Add security so only authorized users can push to server.

+- Extend server code to be able to store multiple directories.
+Have groups of users linked to each directory on the server.
+When a user pushes a modification to the server, have the server push the modification to all the users linked to that directory automatically when the users next establish connection.

+- Store the old versions of the directories and meta data like which user made the change at what timestamp.
+Store old versions as sequence of diffs to save memory.

+- Add other classic features of version control systems like branching, merging, etc.

 # Works Cited:

 - Socket Programming Example: https://cs.lmu.edu/~ray/notes/javanetexamples/